rbauduin/mbdetect-runner/README.md

     vagrant ssh -c "curl www.multipath-tcp.org"

-The outpout should be message full of joy, congratulating you for your MPTCP capabilities!
+The output should be message full of joy, congratulating you for your MPTCP capabilities!

 You stop the vm by issuing
   vagrant halt